 Lesson 1) Introduction to Transfiguration

 ...and I will be your Transfiguration professor for your time here at Hogwarts.
 I am very excited to be teaching you and want you to know that you can always approach me with any questions that you may have.
 Feel free to also contact the course’s Professor’s Assistants.
 Transfiguration is a difficult branch of magic, but I have confidence that each and every one of you can and will succeed.
-First, let us go over your syllabus:
+First, let us go over your syllabus for the year:

 What is Transfiguration?

 Transfiguration is a very precise and delicate branch of magic.
-It is the alteration of objects in our physical world.
-This is not just an alteration of appearance, however, but of the molecular structure of the item as well.
+It is the alteration of objects in our physical world - that is to say, it is the change of one thing into another thing, from something into nothing, or nothing into something - via magic.
+This is not just an alteration of appearance, however, but of the molecular structure of an item as well.
 Transfiguration is a very dangerous form of magic, as it is very easy to mess up.
 Should transfiguration spells of any kind go wrong, they can lead to catastrophic situations.
 When you are working with the molecules of an object, you are changing its basic principles.
 If this energy or change gets displaced or unfocused, serious harm could befall you and those around you.
 Now, molecules are defined as a group of atoms that are bonded together to create chemical compounds.
 These chemical compounds are what create everything in our universe, living and unliving.
-Individual things have different molecular structures which define what they are!
+Individual things have different molecular structures that define what they are!

 Transfiguration is one of the more scientific branches of magic, meaning there is a strict systematic approach in relation to the incantations and wand movements.
 This is why many people do not find transfiguration as rewarding as some other forms of magic.
-Most people have a hard time appreciating how scientific it is, and prefer things that aren’t quite as strict in principle.
+Most people have a hard time appreciating how particular it is and prefer things that aren’t quite as strict in principle.

 There are four branches of transfiguration: transformation, vanishment, conjuration, and untransfiguration.
-We will be studying each of these in your years with me, though most of it will be in the more advanced years.
+We will be studying all of these over the next seven years, though most of them will be in the more advanced years.
 For the first few years, we will be focusing on the many forms of transformation, such as inanimate to inanimate, animate to inanimate, inanimate to animate, and eventually animate to animate.
 The four branches of transfiguration will be discussed in greater detail in the next lesson.

 The Transformation Formula

 Above, you will find the Transformation Formula.
 This is an integral and essential part of the science of transfiguration according to some, though I disagree.
-Now, stop for a moment.
+The thought of math may have some of you heading for the door, but stop for a moment.
 Breathe.
 I am going to explain it, so don’t start panicking yet!
 First, let’s begin by saying that this is a theoretical formula.
 While some claim to use this formula to get an idea of the difficulty of a spell, it is not an actual mathematical formula meant to be solved for a hard value.
 The reason for this lies mainly in the nature of its variables, but I’ll explain that in a moment.
 For now, let’s break down the formula and see if you can figure out what I mean from what the variables represent.

 Before we go any further, I am going to be completely honest with you.
 The Transformation Formula is, as explained above, a theoretical formula.
-This goes beyond just the variable Z, which researchers have been thus far unable to identify (though we are coming back to that in a moment!).
+This goes beyond just the variable Z, which researchers have been thus far unable to identify (though we will come back to that in a moment!).
 Of the four known variables, only one of them is actually measurable.
-This is the mass of the object, which is defined by how much “stuff” there is in the object.
+This is the mass of the starting object, which is defined by how much “stuff” there is in the object.
 Though directly related to an object’s weight, mass is a slightly different measurement.
 You see, mass is an inherent property while weight depends upon the force due to gravity acting on the object.
-The three variables that cannot be measured are wand power, concentration, and viciousness because they do not have numerical values.
+The three variables that cannot be numerically represented are wand power, concentration, and viciousness, since there is no way to definitively measure them.
 Wand power is the strength of your wand and is influenced not only by the wood, core, length, and flexibility, but also by your relationship with it.
-If you want to know more about your wand and its strengths and weaknesses, stop by Professor Penrose’s office for a wand reading.
 I will explain concentration to you in more detail in the coming weeks, but in general it is how your mind focuses and directs your magic.
 For the sake of transfiguration, viciousness is liveliness of the target object.
 Though it may sound counter-intuitive, viciousness cannot be zero, even for inanimate objects.
 The reason for this is that at the atomic level, there is always movement in an object.
 The only possible way to have a thing with absolutely no viciousness is if that thing is at absolute zero, or zero Kelvin, where all atomic motion is stopped.
 There are multiple theories as to what would happen if one tried casting a transformation on an object at absolute zero, however none can be proven as it is impossible to cool something to that temperature, even with magic.

 Dangers of Transfiguration

 And that ends our first class!
 I hope you all enjoyed the lesson!
-A quick note, please do not stress about the Transformation Formula.
-It is not important that you fully understand it, as it will not be a focus in this course at all.
+A quick note - please do not stress about the Transformation Formula.
+It is not important that you fully understand it at this point in your schooling, as it will not be a focus in this course unless you choose to reamain through N.E.W.T. level.
 I look forward to seeing you next lesson!